 Cost of Refractive Lens Exchange

 Are you wondering if refractive lens exchange is covered by insurance?
 The answer depends on your insurance.
 Typically, elective surgery such as RLE is not covered by insurance.
 However, you may have access to a flexible spending plan through your employer that provides tax advantages for surgery upgrades.
-You may also have payment plan options or health care credit cards so you can make RLE work for your budget.
+You may also have payment plan options or health care credit cards to help make RLE work for your budget.

-Premium lenses, such as multifocal lenses or lenses to fix astigmatism, are an additional cost and may not be covered by insurance.
+Premium lenses, such as multifocal or astigmatism correction lenses, are an additional cost and may not be covered by insurance.

 How to Prepare for RLE Surgery

-Preparing for RLE surgery requires some simple steps to ensure a successful procedure.
+Preparing for RLE surgery involves a few simple steps to ensure a successful procedure.
 Your ophthalmologist may ask you to:

-• Consult with a doctor.
-In order to determine what lens type to use, you’ll want to discuss lifestyle and expectations with your doctor.
+- Consult with a doctor.
+Too determined to choose the lens type to use?
+Discuss your lifestyle and expectations with your doctor.

-• Take an ultrasound test.
-This measures the shape and size of your eye to determine the right type of lens implant.
+- Take an ultrasound test.
+This measures the shape and size of your eye to determine the appropriate lens implant.

-• Use eye drops.
-You may be prescribed antibiotic eye drops to use a day or two before the surgery.
+- Use eye drops.
+You may be prescribed antibiotic eye drops to use for a day or two before the surgery.

 You will also want to arrange transportation for after your surgery because you will not be able to drive after RLE surgery.